Kopraa/Kopraa/README.md

 # Hi :wave:, my name is Marko.
 <b>I am a Student, Developer, Learner!</b>

-💼 Currently working as a freelancer on Fiverr.
+💼 Currently working as a freelancer.

-📖 I am currently studying for a Computer Science Bachelor Degree ( 3rd / 4 years )
+📖 Studying for a Computer Science Bachelor Degree ( 3rd / 4 years )

 💻 Technology is my biggest passion.